Binibining Pilipinas 2022

 Binibining Pilipinas 2022 was the 58th edition of Binibining Pilipinas.
 It took place at the Smart Araneta Coliseum in Quezon City, Philippines on July 31, 2022.

 At the end of the event, Hannah Arnold crowned Nicole Borromeo of Cebu as Binibining Pilipinas International 2022; Cinderella Obeñita crowned Gabrielle Basiano of Borongan, Eastern Samar, as Binibining Pilipinas Intercontinental 2022; Maureen Montagne crowned Chelsea Fernandez of Tacloban as Binibining Pilipinas Globe 2022; and Samantha Panlilio crowned Roberta Tamondong of San Pablo, Laguna, as Binibining Pilipinas Grand International 2022.
-Nicole Budol of Angono, Rizal was named first runner-up while Stacey Gabriel of Cainta, Rizal, was named second runner-up.
+Herlene Budol of Angono, Rizal, was named first runner-up while Stacey Gabriel of Cainta, Rizal, was named second runner-up.

-On August 29, 2022, Wilbert Tolentino, talent manager of Nicole Budol, brought the rights of Miss Planet Philippines.
-Budol was appointed Miss Planet Philippines 2022 to represent the country in the Miss Planet International competition.
-This was also the last year of Binibining Pilipinas Grand International title to be under Binibining Pilipinas after the franchise of Miss Grand Philippines will be transferred to a new organization.
+This edition was the last to award the Binibining Pilipinas Grand International title after the franchise was transferred to the new Miss Grand Philippines organization.

 ABS-CBN broadcast the coronation night via Kapamilya Channel and free-to-air channels A2Z and TV5.
 The pageant was also simulcast on ABS-CBN's Metro Channel and livestreamed on iWantTFC and YouTube.
 The competition was hosted by Nicole Cordoves, Catriona Gray, Samantha Bernardo and Edward Barber.

 Pageant

 Selection of participants

 40 contestants were chosen at the New Frontier Theater on April 22, 2022.
 On April 25, 2022, they were given their official numbers and asked which locality they represented.

-On April 27, 2022, Binibining Pilipinas officially announced the withdrawal of three candidates: Gwendoline Meliz Soriano of Pangasinan, Francesca Taruc of Angeles City, Pampanga, and Iman Franchesca Cristal of Pampanga.
+On April 27, 2022, Binibining Pilipinas officially announced the withdrawal of three candidates: Gwendoline Soriano of Pangasinan, Francesca Taruc of Angeles City, Pampanga, and Iman Franchesca Cristal of Pampanga.
 They were replaced by Patricia Ann Tan, Maria Isabela David, and Joanna Rabe resepectively.